Alejandro González Iñárritu: the 3 obligatory films to meet the Mexican filmmaker

 “Dog loves”

-Together with director Guillermo Arriaga, the Mexican director screened his debut film entitled “loves dogs”.
+Together with director Guillermo Arriaga, the Mexican director screened his debut film entitled “Amores perro”.
 This film intended to show the contradictions that Mexico City hid in those years.

 After premiering at the Cannes Film Festival and winning the Critics’ Week Grand Prix, it was also nominated for an Academy Award for Best Foreign Language Film in 2000.